HongguLin/trade-up/README.md

 ## 5.1 Technical Depth of Outputs: ##

 - Current status is in progress with research, UI design for the Epic 2 rostering system.
-- Team members will have to figure out how to design a rostering system with flexibility of moving employees from project to project.
+- Team members will have to figure out how to design and implement a rostering system with flexibility of moving employees from project to project.

 <h3>System Archictecture of The Protyping System/Environment</h3>